-Religion 21G (1.0 credit) Dept. of Ed.
-Code: 7850 Pre-requisite: Religion 11G
+Religion 21G (1.0 credit)

+Pre-requisite: Religion 11G

 This course explores the loving relationship we have with God and our response in prayer, worship and celebration of the sacraments.
 Since the sacraments are an integral part of what it means to be Catholic, it is essential for students to understand how God reveals Himself through the sacraments by exploring how they are rooted in the life and ministry of Jesus Christ.